Buros Center for Testing

-The Buros Center comprises three distinct units that, together, provide unique products and services for the testing and assessment community.
-The Test Reviews and Information unit publishes three reference volume series—Mental Measurements Yearbook, Tests in Print, and Pruebas Publicadas en Español: An Index of Spanish Tests in Print—that offer descriptive information and critical appraisals of commercially available tests.
+The Buros Center comprises three distinct units that provide unique products and services for the testing and assessment community.
+The Test Reviews and Information unit publishes three reference volume series — Mental Measurements Yearbook, Tests in Print, and Pruebas Publicadas en Español: An Index of Spanish Tests in Print — that appraise commercially available tests.
 The Psychometric Consulting unit offers consultation services that assist proprietary testing programs in improving the quality of their programs and validity of results.
 The Psychometric Consulting unit also offers auditing and accreditation services for licensure and certification tests.
-The Assessment Literacy unit develops programming and collaborative research to deepen the understanding of testing and assessment practices.
+The Assessment Literacy unit develops programming and collaborative research to deepen understanding of testing and assessment practices.

 History

-Oscar Krisen Buros (1906-1978) was a professor of measurement and statistics in the Rutgers School of Education when he published a comprehensive review of psychological tests in 1938, called the Mental Measurements Yearbook (MMY).
-It has been updated regularly ever since, with 19 subsequent editions through 2017.
-In a profile in Time in 1939, Buros explained that he relied upon outside experts to provide reviews, utilizing 133 reviewers in the first edition, and 245 for the second edition.
-He indicated that he was motivated to start the project due to his belief that nine out of ten published tests were unreliable.
-He indicated that he was sometimes threatened with lawsuits from test publishers.
-Towards the end of his career, he allowed that about half of the published tests had become were worthy of publication.
+Oscar Krisen Buros (1905-1978) was a professor of measurement and statistics in the Rutgers Graduate School of Education when he published a comprehensive review of psychological tests in 1938, the Mental Measurements Yearbook (MMY).
+It has been updated regularly since, with the twenty-first edition published in 2021.
+In a Time profile in 1939, Buros explained he relied on outside experts to provide reviews, using 133 reviewers in the first edition of the MMY, and 245 in the second.
+His motivation for the project was a belief that nine out of ten published tests were unreliable, and his work sometimes led lawsuit threats from test publishers.
+Toward the end of Buros's career, he suggested that about half of published tests were worthy of publication.